WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Gps_Gnss_Nmea_Processor/index.md

 There are a number of built-in NMEA decoders for the most common sentences, including:

  * **GgaDecoder** - _GPS Fix Data_ decoder.
 Comprehensive location data including latitude, longitude, altitude, quality of signal, time, and precision.
  * **GllDecoder** - _Geographic Position - Latitude/Longitude_ decoder.
-Describes location of reciever in latitude and longitude coordinates.
+Describes location of receiver in latitude and longitude coordinates.
  * **GsaDecoder** - _GPS Dilution of Precision (DoP) and Active Satellites_ decoder.
-Lists the satelites used for the location fix, along with their dilution of precision information.
+Lists the satellites used for the location fix, along with their dilution of precision information.
  * **GsvDecoder** - _Satellites in View_ decoder.
 Describes the sky position of satellites that the GPS receiver can "see."
  * **RmcDecoder** - _Recommended Minimum Navigation Information_ decoder.
 Includes the minimum amount of navigation information including position as well as _track made good_ (direction of travel) and speed.
  * **VtgDecoder** - _Track Made Good and Ground Speed_ decoder.
 Describes the course over ground (direction of travel) as well as the speed.